usemanifestapp/.github/profile/README.md

 ## Why Manifest

-The best collaboration in crypto is still pusued via cold DMs and closed back-channels — invisible, unverifiable, and out of reach for newcomers.
+The best collaboration in crypto is still pursued via cold DMs and closed back-channels — invisible, unverifiable, and out of reach for newcomers.
 Manifest turns *"what you're building toward"* into a structured, public record that the right counterpart can actually find.

 ## How it works